-Covid 19 coronavirus: Supermarket pricing, staffing, stock in govt spotlight
+Covid 19 coronavirus: Supermarket pricing, staffing, stock in spotlight

 • Covid19.govt.nz: The Government's official Covid-19 advisory website

-Ardern said she was also getting advice from Workplace Relations and Safety Minister Iain Lees-Galloway about reports that some supermarket operators were requiring at-risk staff – those over 70 or with compromised immunity – to take annual and unpaid leave.
+Ardern said she was also getting advice from Workplace Relations and Safety Minister Iain Lees-Galloway about reports some supermarket operators were requiring at-risk staff – those over 70 or with compromised immunity – to take annual and unpaid leave.

-Sick leave subsidies have been rolled into the wider wage support package, which can only be accessed by firms hit by covid-19.
+Sick leave subsidies have been rolled into the wider wage support package, which can only be accessed by firms hit by Covid-19.

-Ardern said that meant supermarkets were in a an unusual position in that they hadn't experienced a downturn from covid-19, and she was seeking more advice on the matter.
+Ardern said that meant supermarkets were in an unusual position in that they hadn't experienced a downturn from Covid-19, and she was seeking more advice on the matter.

-New Zealand registered its first death from the covid-19 outbreak – a West Coast woman in her seventies with underlying health issues.
+New Zealand registered its first death from the Covid-19 outbreak – a West Coast woman in her seventies with underlying health issues.

 There were another 63 confirmed and probable cases, taking the country's total to 514.
-Of that, there have been 56 recoveries.
+Of those, there have been 56 recoveries.

 Ardern said it was too early to draw any conclusions from the number of new cases so far.